caiowilson/ilia-nodejs-challenge/services/wallet/README.md

 - `POST /v1/transactions/credit`
 - `POST /v1/transactions/debit`

 All transaction POST endpoints require an `Idempotency-Key` header.
+Swagger UI auto-generates one if you leave it blank.

 ### Worker